alimono/Tea-4-Feelz/T4Fbackend/README.md

 # I've created a simple Node.js backend that simulates and incredibly simplified transaction for ordering tea

-# This is based on an initial HTML / CSS / JavaScript frontend webpage that I will evetually rework in React
+## The idea is based on an initial HTML / CSS / JavaScript frontend webpage that I will evetually rework in React